sarabhanuprasadgoud-collab/TechStaX-Developer-Assessment-Task/action-repo/README.md

 # Action Repo
-This repository is used to generate GitHub events for the Techstax Developer Assessment.
+This repository is used to generate GitHub events.
 It is a dummy repo where you can make commits, create pull requests, and merge branches.
 ## Webhook
 - A webhook is configured to send events (push, pull_request, and merge via PR) to the Flask server in the webhook-repo.